cosminadrianpopescu/vim-sql-workbench/README-7.md

 * column name: the name of the column to filter

 This will apply a filter on the specified column.
-The filter can be either a mathematical expression (like `<= 2`) if the column is an `integer` or `float` column.
-If the column is of type `string`, you can have as a filter a regular expression.
-For example, `^exact name$`.

 *Note*: there is an autocomplete for the column name